To move out from my parents’ home was a BIG CHANGE

 Nothing, not even an istikhara could stop me this time.

-The subject of me making the change to move out and living in a different city had been floating around in the family for a while now.
+The subject of my moving out and living in a different city had been floated in the family for a while now.
 This time, last year, one istikhara in particular came up like the bin bulaye mehmaan to ruin months of planning.
 Anyway, now that I’ve successfully relocated to Lahore, I come bearing some wisdom on how to take the plunge from your oh-so-comfortable humble abode to a sloppy new city full of possibilities.